IT Risk Assessments

 Cybersecurity IT Risk Assessments

-Do you know for certain that you are properly defending yourself from ransomware, hackers, and Phishing Attacks?
-Vulnerabilities like outdated software, improperly configured firewalls, and unacceptable password complexity are just a few well-known security holes.
+Do you know for certain that you are properly defending your business from ransomware, hackers, and phishing attacks?
+Major vulnerabilities like outdated software, improperly configured firewalls, and unacceptable password complexity are just a few well-known security holes.
 Email hacks, spoofs, and phishing attacks often slip by and sell client data on the dark web without employees noticing.
 What would happen if your business was compromised?
 Would your clients still trust you with their sensitive data?

 What is a Cybersecurity IT Risk Assessment?

 The objective of a threat and risk assessment is to provide recommendations that maximize the protection of confidentiality, integrity, and availability while still providing functionality and usability.
 In order to best determine the answers to these questions, a company or organization can perform a threat and risk assessment.

 Our Cybersecurity IT Risk Assessment includes:

 Range: It identifies what exactly needs to be protected, the sensitivity of the data that is being protected, as well as to what level and detail.